-AlICIA WOODS
+AlICIA HAWKINS

 FILMMAKER

-ALICIA WOODS
+ALICIA Hawkins

 Postindustrial chemical sunsets and copious amounts of lake effect snow provided an awe-inspiring backdrop for Alicia’s upbringing in Buffalo, NY.
 A childhood in the rust belt not only informed her aesthetic, but also inspired her to tell stories, as both an artist and educator, that highlight resilience and explore multiple perspectives that are not often featured in mainstream narratives.